9-1-pursuit/project-snack-a-log-backend/README.md

 #### Snack Health Criteria
+(both conditions need to be considered in order to arrive at a conclusion)

 1. If sugar is more than 5 the snack is unhealthy
 1. If protein is less than 5 and fiber is less than 5 the snack is unhealthy